karfau/xstate-plantuml/README.md

 visualize(config);
 ```

-Which returns a string containing the following plantuml source
+Which returns a string, containing the following plantuml source

 ```plantuml
 @startuml